 I am always blown away when I see a blocked up water filter.
-When you look at a blocked cartridge it a horrible sight.
-It's covered in all sorts of gunk.
+When you look at a blocked cartridge, it’s a horrible sight because it’s usually covered in all sorts of gunk.

 What is the sediment in our water?

 Sediment is a suspended solid.
 It can be: